Why Should You Care About the Journal of Chemical Information and Modeling's Impact Factor?

 If You’re Publishing

-Submitting to J. But only if your work fits the journal’s scope and meets its standards.
+Submitting to J. Chem.
+Inf.
+Model.
+So can boost your paper’s visibility.
+But only if your work fits the journal’s scope and meets its standards.
 Don’t assume that a high-impact journal will automatically accept your manuscript.
-Chem.
-Model.
-Inf.
-That's why can boost your paper’s visibility.
 The bar is high, and competition is fierce.

 That said, if your research involves machine learning in drug discovery, molecular database design, or cheminformatics workflows, this journal is worth targeting.